"In the name of liberty, I will fight the enemy — regardless of their allegiance."

 Supervillain Lair: Washington's Lair is complete with its own zoo of pet animals and large vents and an enormous throne room.

 The Very Definitely Final Dungeon: As soon as we get a glimpse of Washington's pyramid at the end of Episode 2: The Betrayal, you can be sure that it would become this.
-It doesn't disappoint, an Assassin's Tomb with an environment modified to accomodate Connor's new powers.
+It doesn't disappoint, an Assassin's Tomb with an environment modified to accommodate Connor's new powers.

 Voluntary Shapeshifting: The tea made from the boughs of the Great Willow grants Connor this power.
 After one sip, he can turn into a wolf and walk around unseen.
 After two, he can turn into an eagle and fly from rooftop to rooftop.
 After three, he can turn into a bear and Ground Pound.